 Technical Introduction to Recommendation Service

-pipe-collect) provided by the EBU which collects all events one by one or by batch and sends them through the pipeline to be stored on storage.
+The events are sent to an acquisition REST API which collects all events one by one or by batch and sends them through the pipeline to be stored on storage.

 - For scaling and fault tolerance reasons the data is then pushed to RabbitMQ

-- Data is stored in JSON format on Hadoop Distributed File System (HDFS) data stores
+- Data is stored in JSON format on Hadoop Distributed File System (HDFS) data stores.

 See the Introduction to Data Scientist Platform .

 Processing & Distribution

 - The data stored on HDFS is read by an Apache Spark Cluster

-- A recurring task is scheduling the Algorithms created by the data scientists and will process the data in the Spark Cluster
+- A recurring task is scheduling the algorithms created by the data scientists and will process the data in the Spark Cluster

-- The pre-computed recommendation models are stored inside Redis to allow faster access by the Recommendation API
+- The pre-computed recommendation models are stored inside Redis to allow faster access by the Recommendation API.